 Before giving the ruling, AAR must hear the applicant or his authorized representative as well as the jurisdictional officers of CGST/SGST/UTGST.

 Any appeal must be filed within thirty days from the receipt of the advance ruling.
-The appeal has to be in prescribed form and has to be verified in prescribed manner.
-This will be prescribed in the Model GST Rules.
+The appeal has to be in prescribed form and has to be verified in manner as prescribed in the CGST Rules, 2017

 However, Writ Jurisdiction may lie before Hon’ble High Court or the Supreme Court.